nuxeo/nuxeo/nuxeo-features/nuxeo-elasticsearch/nuxeo-elasticsearch-seqgen/README.md

 ## Building

-To build and run the tests, simply start the Maven build:
+To build and run the tests, simply run the Maven build:

     mvn clean install